 Flexibility: the ever-present foundation of innovation

 Having the ability to respond and adapt our usual methodologies and pivot to a new way of working is always key for innovation and growth and this came into stark focus during the pandemic.
 From the onset of the worldwide lockdown, Sharp restricted access to its sites, travel was severely limited, and all non-essential employees were asked to work remotely – as was the case for most of our clients across the globe.

 Pharma manufacturers and trial sponsors were still trying to get their jobs done and deliver critical medications to patients while meeting regulatory requirements.
 At Sharp we support approximately 60-70 client audits annually and each one takes several days of preparation and 2-3 days of ‘on-site’ time.
 Pausing or delaying audits for an unforeseeable length of time simply wasn’t an option as it would have meant delays to product launches and prevented continuing operations as normal.

 To eliminate potential disruptions, we quickly developed a compliant virtual audit process for our clients using the expertise of our audit team and support from marketing, IT and operations departments to develop the content needed.
 When travel restrictions first began, many companies simply postponed this activity but as the pandemic refused to abate, most of our clients took the decision to undertake audits remotely.

 Preparation is key

-A typical in-person audit will see clients spend two-days onsite observing processes and reviewing documentation.
-We send clients an audit packet, and typically they come back and tell us which processes that they want to look at.
+A typical in-person audit will see clients spend two days onsite observing processes and reviewing documentation.
+We send clients an audit packet, and typically they come back and tell us which processes they want to look at.
 Traditionally, audit schedules have been fairly intuitive, with clients wanting to observe processes and areas with limited notice.

 The videos have been incredibly successful.
 We can run the video of our facility and/or equipment, stop at certain places and have conversations with clients about what is happening, just as we would if they were in the production suite.